Postgraduate Course: Postgraduate Musical Applications of Fourier Theory and Digital Signal Processing (MUSI11034)

 For the class tests (Components 1 and 2) you will receive your marked test scripts, allowing you to see where you have done well, and where you might focus your ongoing study.
 For the computer programming assignments (Components 3, 4 and 5) you will receive written feedback to explain your mark.

 |No Exam Information

-An understanding of the underpinnings and implications of the audio sampling theorem and have gained facility in the Matlab programming language.
+- Evidence an understanding of the underpinnings and implications of the audio sampling theorem and have gained facility in the Matlab programming language.